svei00/blogExcelSolutionsV/notes.md

 2. Open **DashSidebar.jsx** File from **/client/src/components**
 3. After the *Profile* <Link> add:
    - Import the useSelector: `import { useSelector } from "react-redux";`
-   - then add the current user befire the useEffect aroun line of code 10:  `` ` {currentUser.isAdmin && (
+   - then add the current user before the useEffect around line of code 10:
+   ` {currentUser.isAdmin && (
             <Link to="/dashboard?tab=post">
               <Sidebar.Item